section-engineering-education/engineering-education/content/articles/understanding-pascal-voc-dataset/index.md

 ##### Assertions
 To verify the validity of a PASCAL VOC dataset, we will be using `assert()` assertion statements in Python.

-In simple words, `assert()` is used to debug codes by testing for certain criteria.
+In simple words, `assert()` is used to debug code by testing for certain criteria.
 If it does not meet the criteria, it throws a default error.
 Although, we can customize the errors to be raised.

 > To learn more about assertions in Python, it is recommended to read [this article](https://www.geeksforgeeks.org/python-assert-keyword).